aryanchakravorty/AI-Dungeon-Master-Persistent-Storytelling/README.md

 ### 📄 Technical Report

-[cite_start]For a deep dive into the methodology, memory design, implementation challenges, and evaluation, please see our full technical report. [cite: 44, 55]
+For a deep dive into the methodology, memory design, implementation challenges, and evaluation, please see our full technical report.

 **[Link to your Technical Report PDF: AI_Dungeon_Master_Technical_Report.pdf]**